willy3087/MCP-connect/README.md

 ## Authentication

-The bridge uses a simple token-based authentication system.
+MCP Connect uses a simple token-based authentication system.
 The token is stored in the `.env` file.
-If the token is set, the bridge will use it to authenticate the request.
+If the token is set, MCP Connect will use it to authenticate the request.

 Sample request with token: